Below are our workshop leader’s answers to a selection of frequently asked questions about the thermoplastic injection.

-	How many plastic parts can be produced with an injection mould?
+How many plastic parts can be produced with an injection mold?

-The number of plastic parts produced by a plastic injection mould can vary from several thousand to several million units.
+The number of plastic parts produced by a plastic injection mold can vary from several thousand to several million units.
 The main factors are as follows:

-- The type of steels (aluminium, steel, etc.)
+- The type of steels (aluminum, steel, etc.)

-- The type of plastics (PP, PE, ABS, reinforced or not reinforced material, etc.)
+- The type of plastics (PP, PE, ABS, reinforced or not reinforced the material, etc.)